orbitdb/field-manual/README.md

 The build process is straightforward.

-1. Make your edits
+1. Make your edits in the markdown files
+2. `npm run lint` to make sure your edits meet linting standards
-2. `npm run build` to populate the `dist` folder
+3. `npm run build` to populate the `dist` folder
-3. Manually audit the `dist` output to ensure no errors were made
+4. Manually audit the `dist` output to ensure no errors were made
-4. Create your PR!
+5. Create your PR!

 ## License